 - Car Insurance Coverages + Deductibles – The more types of insurance you have with higher limits the more your rates may be as the insurer is taking on more risk by providing you more coverage.
 If you are looking for cheaper insurance on, for example, a van, you could look into a site like One Sure Insurance who can offer you the latest deals on the market to help save you money on your insurance- looking into both personal and commercial use.

 - Credit History – One of the more controversial rating factors insurers may use is credit history.
 While this has received attention as being controversial, research has shown that those with lower credit scores are more likely to file claims, inflate those claims and even commit insurance fraud.
-A few states prohibit the use of credit scores as a rating factor (CA, HI, MA).
+This is why having a positive credit rating is so essential these days.
+Those suffering from a poor credit history may want to click for info to see how to use credit cards to build credit, potentially lowering your insurance rates.
+However, a few states prohibit the use of credit scores as a rating factor (CA, HI, MA).